AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 Apply a Lightroom preset to an image, by passing in the preset XMP contents inline through the API.
 Code example [here](../code-sample/#example-5-apply-xmp-to-an-image)

 ## Sensei
 These are the APIs powered by Sensei, Adobe’s Artificial Intelligence Technology, and Photoshop.
-The API's can identify the main subject of an image and produce two types of outputs.
+The APIs can identify the main subject of an image and produce two types of outputs.
 You can create a greyscale [mask](https://en.wikipedia.org/wiki/Layers_(digital_image_editing)#Layer_mask) png file that you can composite onto the original image (or any other).
 You can also create a cutout where the mask has already composited onto your original image so that everything except the main subject has been removed.

 | Original        | Mask           | Cutout  |
 | :-------------: |:-------------:| :-----:|
 | ![alt image](./sensei_orig.jpg?raw=true "Original Image") | ![alt image](./sensei_mask.png?raw=true "Mask")| ![alt image](./sensei_cutout.png?raw=true "Original Image")|

-The API's are documented at [Sensei API Reference](../api/#tag/Sensei)
+The APIs are documented at [Sensei API Reference](../api/#tag/Sensei)

 ### Image Cutout